The Only Glass Skin Guide You Need To Read

 Our Verdict On Glass Skin

-Glass skin requires a solid and consistent skincare routine and if, like me, you don’t have 30 minutes to set aside every morning, it might not be one for you.
-That’s not to say you have to give up all hope of enjoying a healthy glow.
-This can still be achieved with a good skincare routine.
-Rather than adopting all eight steps, I’ll stick with my cleanser, serum, face oil and SPF and use the remaining 25 minutes to enjoy life and do something that feeds my soul because the way I see it, no glow, not even one aided by sheet masks and toners, can beat the one that comes from within.
+Glass skin requires a solid and consistent skincare routine, so if like me, you don’t have 30 minutes to set aside every morning, it might not be for you.
+That’s not to say you need to give up all hope of enjoying a healthy glow, though – that can still be achieved with a good skincare routine.
+Rather than adopting all eight steps, I’ll be sticking to my cleanser, serum, face oil and SPF and use the remaining 25 minutes to enjoy life and do something that feeds my soul because the way I see it, no glow, not even one aided by sheet masks and toners, can beat the one that comes from within.

 If you're interested in this beauty trend though, you might be equally as taken with the glass hair trend too - you might have seen it on your Instagram already.